aws-cloudformation/rain/README.md

 # Rain

-> Rain is what happens when you have a lot of CloudFormation
+Rain is a development workflow tool for working with AWS CloudFormation.

-Rain brings together a set of useful functionality from other CloudFormation tools as well as providing some helpful short commands that make for an intuitive CloudFormation development workflow.
+> Rain is also what happens when you have a lot of CloudFormation

 ## License